Ken Domon: Post-war and Realism, 1945-1960

 The period following the Japanese defeat was a time of great societal unrest.
 Like many other photographers, Domon struggled to support himself.
 He made ends meet by developing film and printing photographs for G.I.s.
 As the publishing business gradually recovered, he was able to find jobs working for different photo magazines.

 In 1950, Domon began work as a judge for the monthly photo contest organized by Camera magazine.
 He wrote short texts that accompanied the amateur photographs, and it was in these texts that the photographer began using "realism" (Riarizumu) to describe the photographs he admired.

 By employing the term "realism", Domon built upon the first major debate in the Japanese art world during the post-war period.
 From 1946 to 1950, intellectuals and artists across disciplines tackled in heated discussions the question of what constituted "realism".
 Art historian Yuri Mitsuda importantly notes that "the realism debate was so divisive because it was not simply a matter of different formalistic preferences.
 The true topic being discussed was the attitude with which artists should confront reality and explore that reality through art."

 Domon associated realism with the photographic "snapshot" (sunappu).
-He first encountered this notion at a round-table discussion with the ethnographer Kunio Yanigita in 1943.
-Yanigita argued that staged images had no scholarly value and advocated for the "snapshot": an image where no direction is given by the photographer.
+He first encountered this notion at a round-table discussion with the ethnographer Kunio Yanagita in 1943.
+Yanagita argued that staged images had no scholarly value and advocated for the "snapshot": an image where no direction is given by the photographer.
 While at first Domon did not agree, he soon adopted this point of view.
 He believed that such photographs were the means to an objective depiction of society.

 The artist's frequent writings and contributions to the discussion around sunappu and realism were not always coherent, therefore debates could be heated and confused.
 As Yoshiaki Kai aptly summarizes, "Domon's commentary on Riarizumu Photography gave the impression to the photographic community at that time that he was offering no more than an arbitrary definition of the word, and, even worse, taking advantage of this vaguely defined term to justify his own work and criticize that of others."
 Kai suggests that Domon's discourse was perhaps intentionally broad and vague as the artist continued to practice staged photography, like his well-known Portrait (Fūbo) series, depicting famous figures in literature, art, and cinema.

 While Domon's discourse on realism could be occasionally unclear, his striking photographs powerfully and competently communicated the difficulties of daily life after the war.
 Among Domon's most powerful images are those of the survivors of the atomic bombing of Hiroshima and the life, in particular the children, of a poor coal-mining community in Chikuhō.
 Art historian Alexandra Munroe aptly describes these series: "Clinical, even dispassionate, Domon rejected deliberate artfulness to establish a legacy of evidence."